LayOneA/UGCourse-AIE4901/README.md

 In the model validation stage, we selected transaction data from 9 consecutive calendar days in March 2026 of a CUHK-Shenzhen campus canteen as the offline validation dataset.
 The validation results show that the actual total transaction volume of this canteen in this period was 21,191 transactions, while the model-predicted total transaction volume reached 20,055 transactions.
 The Mean ***Absolute Percentage Error (MAPE)*** of the prediction is as low as ***5.36%***, achieving good prediction accuracy.

+## Contact Us
+YANG Jiahao is fully responsible for the design and implementation of this LSTM solution, and is the sole owner of this code repository.
+He warmly welcomes constructive critiques and improvement suggestions for this LSTM solution from the community! :D